What is the Magnus Expansion?: Magnus expansions and integration of post-Lie algebras

 First, let us set up the framework.
-For more detailed informations about what follows we refer the reader to \cite{Bai-Guo-Sheng-Tang-post-groups} and the references therein.
+For more detailed information about what follows we refer the reader to \cite{Bai-Guo-Sheng-Tang-post-groups} and the references therein.
 Since hereafter we will need to handle (infinite) series of elements of post-Lie algebras and of their universal enveloping algebras, it will be convenient to work with post-Lie algebras endowed with an additional structure described here below.
-We stress once more that all the vector spaces considered hereafter will be finite dimensional.
 Recall that descending filtration $\mathcal F_\bullet V$ on a vector space $V$ is a chain

 of (nested) vector subspaces of $V$ such that, for all $i$, $\mathcal F_{i+1} V$ is vector subspace of $\mathcal F_i V$.
 A vector space endowed with such a filtration will be called filtered.
 It is worth mentioning that filtered vector spaces form a (linear symmetric monoidal) category, whose morphisms are filtration preserving linear maps and whose tensor product is defined by a Cauchy-like formula, i.e.~for all $n$, $\mathcal F_n(V\otimes W)=\oplus_{i+j=n}\mathcal F_i V\otimes \mathcal F_j W$.
 Given a filtered vector space one defines its \emph{completion} as the inverse limit